Wildlander-mod/wildlander-mod.github.io/1-SupportPages/wheel.md

 ### 3. NPC Appearances

 We get people complaining they are too pretty.
 We get people complaining they are too Ugly.
-At the end of the day - its Dylans List - He likes them this way.
+At the end of the day - it's Dylan's List - He likes them this way.

 ### 4. Favorite Mod not being included

 We currently have nearly 1000 suggested mods on the trello - If everyone's Favorite Mod was included - it would be 5 times the size and released in about a decade.

-### 5. Spell Research too Complex.
+### 5. Spell Research too complex.

 We know, and Agree - thats why it isn't compulsory to use it.

-### 6. Asking About Customization.
+### 6. Asking About customization.

 Soon.
 The list is in a stable enough state to open it - we are just waiting on Dylan to write up the supporting documents

-### 7. List is too Easy / Difficult.
+### 7. List is too easy.

 For Requiem Veteran's this list is probably too easy - not everyone is a veteran.
 Staff are actively discussing a "hard mode" version of the modpack.

 ---
 ## Other feedback

-### 8. Why is nightvision So rubbish?
+### 8. Why is nightvision so rubbish?

 Because we have a ENB - and the default preset for Rudy makes it this way - The FAQ has some settings to improve it.

-### 9. Vampire is terrible
+### 9. Sun damage on a Vampire is terrible

-Yes, We agree that the instant death when you go into sunlight is a bit much - perhaps we will change it to a Damage over time.
+Yes, We agree that the instant death when you go into sunlight is a bit much - perhaps we will change it to a Damage over time or use a alternate vampire overhaul.

 ### 10. I hate the follower Mod.
-They never do what i want and just stand there.
+They never do what I want and just stand there.

 We know there are issues with followers not doing what you want - we will be taking a look.

-### 11. Enchanted Spheres / Enemies with regen
+### 11. Enchanted Spheres / Enemies with regen too strong

 We will be addressing this.

 ### 12. Loot in chests is Rubbish

 More dangerous the chest is to get to... the better the loot.
-Openworld chests have the worst - Boss chests have the best.
+Open world chests have the worst - Boss chests have the best.